Microsoft Windows: An Overview

 32- or 64-bit?

-Both current hardware and software is broken into 32- and 64-bit classes (older 4-, 8- and 16-bit classes are obsolete).
+Both current hardware and software is broken into 32- and 64-bit classes.
 The larger the number of bits the more information that can be simultaneously transferred.

 Not Everything Works in 64-bit

 Most modern hardware is 64-bit running 64-bit versions of Windows.
 This means it requires 64-bit device drivers (software that talks to hardware devices) so a lot of older 32-bit hardware won't run in 64-bit environments at all.

 True 64-bit Computing is Here